 The Discipline Policy of Geneva Academy applies to students on or immediately adjacent to school grounds, at any school-sponsored activity, on school-provided transportation or any official school bus stop.
 This policy has been adopted by the Board of Directors so that more serious infractions are dealt with consistently, calmly, and biblically.
 Overall school discipline is accomplished by students, parents, and staff united in the desire to provide a serious, safe, rigorous, and yet joyful Christian education for the children enrolled.

 Most student conduct that falls short of school rules or ordinary biblical standards will be handled routinely in the classroom by the student’s teacher.
 Examples might be lapses in treating other students with respect, being careless in words or deeds, or responding poorly to correction in class or on the playground.
-These situations will be dealt with according to biblical principles such as making restitution, asking and granting forgiveness, overlooking faults, applying grace, etc. Students pledge in the Enrollment Form to strive for virtuous living in thought, word and deed.
+These situations will be dealt with according to biblical principles such as making restitution, asking and granting forgiveness, overlooking faults, applying grace, etc. Students pledge in the Enrollment Form to strive for virtuous living in thought, word, &deed.
 The Board recognizes that children are yet learning and expects minor issues as an ordinary part of Christian discipleship.

 Occasionally, however, a student exhibits more serious attitudes or commits more serious infractions.
 The Board has outlined seven categories of behavior that may necessitate discipline from the Headmaster.
 Those behaviors are as follows: